Gabriel Angelini-Knoll

 Homepage

-I study interactions between algebraic topology, arithmetic and geometry.
+I research interactions between algebraic topology, arithmetic, and geometry.
 Specifically, I am interested invariants of ring spectra, such as algebraic K-theory and Hochschild homology, as well as chromatic, equivariant, and motivic homotopy theory.

 In addition to my research activity, I have had the opportunity to teach a broad range of courses, mentor research projects and theses, and organize several conferences and seminars.
 For a more detailed description of my activities see my CV.